Avichiii/PasswordManager/README.md

 # PasswordManager
 Simple Password Manager

-| learned it form tim (Youtuber), modified the code.
+| learned it from tim (Youtuber), modified the code.